pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/file-browser.md

-## File Browser
+# File Browser

-This scripts is a good examples on how to handle navigation in sunbeam.
-Each time the user navigates to a new directory, the script is rerun with the new directory as the `dir` parameter.
+## Writing the manifest

-If no directory is provided, the script will list the content of the current working directory, which is provided by sunbeam as the `cwd` field of the payload.
+If the script is called without arguments, it must return a json manifest describing the extension and its commands.

 ```python
 #!/usr/bin/env python3